Calling Test

 The divorce.
 The abuse.
 The addiction.
 The loss.
 The failure.
 The betrayal.
 The years of wandering, broken, wondering if any of it would ever make sense.

-This is not motivational theory.
-It is a pattern repeated throughout Scripture.
+This isn't motivational theory.
+It's a pattern that runs all through Scripture.

 Why Pain Creates Powerful Calling

+Pain teaches dependence.
 When you are broken, you cannot rely on yourself.
-You lean on God not because it is the spiritual thing to do but because there is no alternative.
+You lean on God not because it's the spiritual thing to do, but because there isn't anyone else.

 That dependence becomes your strength.
-And when you serve from that place — from dependence rather than self-sufficiency — God's power flows through you unobstructed.
+When you serve from that place — from dependence, not self-sufficiency — God's power flows through you unobstructed.

+Pain gives you a message.
 Everyone has a story.
-But not everyone has a message.
-Pain turns your story into a message — because it adds the chapter called "and then God..."
+Not everyone has a message.
+Pain turns your story into a message because it adds the chapter called and then God….
+Your message isn't look how much I suffered.
+It is look what God did in the suffering.
+That message reaches people sermons can't.

 The Difference Between Pain and Purpose

-Your pain is not automatically your purpose.
-It becomes purpose when two things happen:
+Your pain doesn't automatically become purpose.
+It becomes purpose when two things happen.

 1. You Let God Heal It